Ttimofeyka/Rave/reference/preprocessor.md

 ### `@once [onceblock] @end`

-Indicates that when you insert this file multiple times from other files, this code will be inserted only 1 time.
+Indicates that when you insert this file multiple times from other files(using @ins), this code will be inserted only 1 time.

 ### `@else [elseblock] @end`